Make a difference in the fight against cyber attacks

 - Transcripts - Please send transcripts to MS Cyber, Bryan Hall 100, 107 S Indiana Ave, Bloomington, IN 47405.

-- Three letters of recommendation - Please list names of references on online application.
+- Three letters of recommendation - Please list the names of references on the online application.

 - GRE/GMAT/LSAT scores (waivers granted to those who qualify: IU graduates with GPA of 3.2 or higher, or applicants with an earned master’s degree, or applicants with at least five years’ work experience and a relevant professional certification).
 Please send GMAT scores to 8ZG-41-03 and GRE scores to 001324.

 - TOEFL exam (for international applicants).
 If your native language is not English, you must submit results of the Test of English as a Foreign Language (TOEFL).
 The test service (ETS) should report the TOEFL score directly to Indiana University (IU) Bloomington.
 The IU TOEFL code is "1324."
 The MS program looks for TOEFL scores as follows: 79 (internet-based), 213 (computer-based), or 550 (paper-based), and only scores five years old or less are considered.